Aider-AI/aider/examples/semantic-search-replace.md

-# Semantic search & replace on code with aider and gpt-4
+# Semantic search & replace code with aider and gpt-4

 > The user asks aider to do "semantic search and replace" to modify a series of function cals.
 > Notice that it isn't replacing exact strings.